-If you own a pet then you can incorporate them into fun activities that you can share together to make new memories.
-Animals, whether you own one or are considering adoption, can be fun companions for retirees.
-Some studies have also shown that Baby Boomers in active adult communities with pets are more social, active, and happy.
+If you own a pet, you can incorporate them into fun activities that you can share together to make new memories.
+Animals, whether you own one or you're considering adoption, can be fun companions for retirees.
+Some studies have also shown that active adult community residents who own pets are more social, active, and happy.

-Zoo or Wildlife Park Volunteer – Baby Boomers can also spend their time volunteering at their local zoo or wildlife park.
-Volunteers can help animal caretakers tend to animals by preparing diets, cleaning exhibits, and feeding them.
-Retirees may also assist zoo or wildlife park employees in educational demonstrations and programs about specific animal exhibits to guests.
+Retirees can also spend their time volunteering at their local zoo or wildlife park.
+Volunteers can help animal caretakers by preparing food, cleaning exhibits, and feeding the animals.
+Retirees may also assist zoo or wildlife park employees in educational demonstrations and programs about specific animal exhibits.

 4. Dog Walking

 Dog walking is a great hobby that can also make you a few dollars in your spare time.
 Whether you decide to charge a fee is up to you, but animal lovers can offer to walk dogs a few times a week for their neighbors, friends, or family.
 Spending a few hours a day with a dog or other pet can boost your mood and give you something fun to do.
 You can also volunteer as a dog walker at local shelters.